LeoJimenezG/GuessTheStates_USA/README.md

 # GuessTheStates_USA
-Interactive game to guess all the 50 states of USA using Tkinter library
+Interactive game to guess all the 50 states of USA using Turtle library

 - The program will ask you to introduce an state name
 - If your answer is correct, it will be shown on the map